sashajeltuhin/ket/README.md

 # Current limitations

 1. Limited to us-east-1 region
-2. Limited to RedHat 7 and Ubuntu (the default)
-3. Creates low powered T2 class instances
+2. CentOS support requires a "subscription" to the AMI on the Amazon Marketplace.
+If you try to build CentOS nodes without first having clicked through the EULA, you will receive an error with a URL you will need to visit on AWS.
+This happens once per account.
-4. Master nodes are not properly load balanced.
+3. Master nodes are not properly load balanced.